jayaramchowdary/Aspireit/README.md

 For any questions or support, please contact:

-- Full Name: Your Name
+- Full Name: Jayaramakrishna Puvvada
-- Email: your.email@example.com
+- Email: jayaramakrishnapuvvada@gmail.com